 Bajaj has long shut down its scooter segment but replaced its focus on motorcycles.
 Its most popular two-wheelers include Avenger, Pulsar, Platina, and Discover.

-What sets Bajaj apart is its focus on the foreign markets which also extends to bringing world-class bikes to India.
+What sets Bajaj apart is its focus on foreign markets which also extends to bringing world-class bikes to India.
 This can be seen in its partnership with the KTM.
-Their products that they manufacture here include the KTM Duke and the Kawasaki Ninja.
+The products that they manufacture here include the KTM Duke and the Kawasaki Ninja.

 Eicher Motors owns and produces the premium motorcycle, Royal Enfield.
 The company makes it to this list as it has successfully managed to turn around a loss-making venture in the last 2 decades.
 The company dominates the 250cc plus segment with a 95% market share.

 One of the main reasons for their success had been the lack of focus from other players in this niche.
 Eicher took advantage of this to produce quality premium products under Royal Enfield.

 The company faces increased competition today as other domestic players also view this niche with global players like BMW, Jawa, Triumph, and Baneli seeking to expand in the Indian markets.